-Note: Should a symptomatic participant's test come back negative, they may return to program when they pass COVID screening.
-A negative rapid test may be accepted at the discretion of the Adult Program Director.
+Note: A negative rapid test may be accepted at the discretion of the Adult Program Director.
 The day program may require a doctor's note before readmission.

 In the event that a participant has no fever, but regularly has other symptoms due to non-COVID related existing conditions (e.g., chronic cough or runny nose), the Larc School nurses, and the Program Director will make a determination as to whether the symptoms are unusual for an individual and require him or her to be sent home.
 A participant may have to present an alternative diagnosis from a doctor as well.
 To ensure policy adherence, the Program Director will oversee the matter, and err on the side of caution to ensure safety and prevent the spread of illness.